5 Best Hammock Sleeping Pads for Camping

 When you need to set up a place to sleep as a bikepacker on the road or a camper, however, you need much more than a cushion: you also need heat insulation and, on rarer occasions, water resistance.
 This is why you need a hammock mattress pad or an underquilt to support your hammock.

-Although only a few brands have started manufacturing air mattresses specifically designed for hammock camping, some traditional sleeping pads work great on a hammock.
+Although only a few brands have started manufacturing air mattresses specifically for hammock camping, some traditional sleeping pads work well in a hammock.

 Which ones?
 Read on!